|

 "The eagle feathers are so sacred, you don't fiddle with them ... they're too sacred!" explains Mi-Shell.

-do with Shamanistic tradition and the culture of healing.
+Specific animals have a great deal to do with Shamanistic tradition and the culture of healing.
 In Mi-Shell's case, it is the owl feather that gives her the power to heal.
 And the bear is the animal who brings new knowledge.

 Mi-Shell Jessen makes medicine pouches from wolf and moose hide, incorporating raven feathers into the design.
 She then adds spiritual drawings, such as the raven, which is a sacred bird.